atticuscornett/AtmosWeather/INSTALLATION.md

 - Download the Mac installer that is appropriate for your CPU architecture.
   - If you have an Apple Silicon device (M1 or M2 chip), download the silicon/arm64 version.
   - If you have an Intel device (i3, i5, i7, etc.), download the x64 version.
-- Follow Apple's instuctions on how to install unsigned software here: https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac
+- Follow Apple's instructions on how to install unsigned software here: https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac